Birth date: June 28, 1938

 February 13, 2009-June 30, 2011 - CIA Director.

-December 15, 2011 - Attends the handover ceremony in Bagdad, Iraq commemorating the end of Operation Iraqi Freedom.
+December 15, 2011 - Attends the handover ceremony in Baghdad, commemorating the end of Operation Iraqi Freedom.

 June 3-4, 2012 - Panetta travels to Vietnam and meets with Vietnam's Minister of Defense Phung Quang Thanh.
 They exchange letters and diaries that had been taken from dead soldiers on both sides during the Vietnam War.

-February 20, 2013 - Panetta travels to Brussels for a meeting on ending the war in Afghanistan.
-It'll likely be his last trip as Secretary of Defense.
+February 20, 2013 - Panetta travels to Brussels, Belgium, for a meeting on ending the war in Afghanistan.
+It is his last international trip as Secretary of Defense.